monnierliz/monnierliz.github.io/index.md

 In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays 12:30 p.m.-1:30 p.m.
 January 9- June 12  (Call 260-424-6574 to register,fwdc.org, drop in’s welcome)

-**Exploring Dance**
-**is a class that is accessible for people of diverse abilities.
-Students will gain confidence by expressing themselves through dance.
+**Exploring Dance **(for young adults with developmental disabilities)In Person** Students will gain confidence by expressing themselves through dance.
 We will refine our motor skills while gaining strength and flexibility.
-Mondays 5:30-6:30 p.m.
-January 9- June 12 at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802.
-Call 260-424-6574 or check out the website at fwdc.org**
+Mondays 5:30-6:30, January 9-June 12, 2023 at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802.
+To register call 260-424-6574 or fwdc.org.
+Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802

 **T'ai Chi For Relaxation**